railsbridge-boston/docs-hardfork/sites/en/workshop/command_line.deck.md

 The command line relies heavily on locating files via their names.
 This is called a *path*.

-We used a path from your home directory to `railsbridge_ruby`: (this is not a command)
+We used a path from your home directory to `example_folder`: (this is not a command)

-    workspace/railsbridge_ruby
+    Desktop/example_folder

 # Files and Paths (continued)

 We can also give this path to other commands.
 Run:

-    ls workspace/railsbridge_ruby
+    ls Desktop/example_folder

 A **path** allows you to give the command a file or directory without `cd`ing to it first.